TOWERGUARD TTRPG System Reference Document

 A downloadable game

-One must consider several important facts when reading Towerguard RPG.
+One must consider several important facts while reading TOWERGUARD RPG.

 Dark Souls, by From Software, was the original inspiration.
 No tabletop roleplaying game I have yet purchased or played has captured the feeling of souls-like combat for me.
 While souls-like games throw randomness at players by using unexpected attack patterns and surprises, players can often respond with their own skills and reflexes (i.e. dodge rolls) to mitigate punishments and achieve success.
 Towerguard RPG uses dice and a tower of blocks (i.e. a Jenga tower) to mimic this dynamic.
 The dice give randomness while the physical tower allows players to test their skill.

-Into the Odd, by Chris McDowall; Mausritter, by Isaac Williams; Tales of Argosa, by Pickpocket Press; and Shadowdark RPG, by Kelsey Dionne; are all delightfully simple tabletop games that allow both players and gamemasters to quickly create what they need to have fun.
-Each of these games has inspired me to rethink tabletop game mechanics and how to design these rules.
+Into the Odd by Chris McDowall, Mausritter by Isaac Williams, Tales of Argosa by Pickpocket Press, and Shadowdark RPG by Kelsey Dionne, are all delightfully simple tabletop games that allow both players and gamemasters to quickly create what they need to have fun.
+Each of these games have inspired me to rethink tabletop game mechanics and how to design these rules.
+Additional inspirations for these rules come from the video game Disco Elysium by the ZA/UM Art Collective and the Cyberpunk TTPRG created by R. Talsorian Games.

 Future updates to these rules will occur arbitrarily, but the core basics are complete.